 I’m a domestic violence survivor.
 Sometimes I go there, and I use content warnings so you can bookmark and read when you’re ready.

 I’m always learning, listening, and trying to be a better citizen, because systemic oppression is real and the world is broken and I want it to be better for everyone, including the son I’m raising.
 I’m into mindfulness and self-care, but I’m also into direct action and advocacy.
 He is #NotMyPresident.

 I write to make, to make sense, to make pretty, to make connections, to make silence less silent.

 My entire life is saying whatever the hell I want, then feeling anxious about it later.
 I will never not say whatever the hell I want.
 I hope someday to not be anxious about it.

-Forever obsessions: poetry, farmer’s market, leather, walks in the woods, Jax’s curls, sarcasm, Basil Hayden’s, driving fast with the windows down, Buffy the Vampire Slayer, and Pearl Jam.
+Forever obsessions: poetry, farmer’s markets, leather, walks in the woods, Jax’s curls, sarcasm, Basil Hayden’s, driving fast with the windows down, Buffy the Vampire Slayer, and Pearl Jam.